Sea Turtle & Coastal Conservation with Spanish in Mexico

 - Age Requirements: 15-18 years old

-Located at the Campamento Tecoman biological station on the Pacific Coast, you will spend your time learning Spanish and helping out on a variety of conservation projects, including the protection of the rare Olive Ridley turtle.
+Located in Cuyutlan on the Pacific Coast, you will also spend your time learning Spanish.
 You will receive two hours of Spanish lessons each week day.
 Classes are taught in small groups and are extremely interactive and you will receive great encouragement every step of the way.
 Whether you want to master the basics or improve your current level of Spanish, the teaching will be adjusted to suit you.

-Volunteers will also be involved in our crocodile conservation work, a study of the wildlife in the local lagoon and a variety of building and maintenance work.
-All volunteers also take turns on the camp rota, helping to keep the camp a clean and pleasant place to be.
+Volunteers can also get involved in our crocodile conservation work, a study of the wildlife in the local lagoon and a variety of building and maintenance work.

 Volunteers live in shared dormitory accommodation on the beach.
 The facilities are basic and the work can be physically hard in the hot, humid climate, but there will be plenty of free time to recover.